softwarewolves/softwarewolves.github.io/index.md

 About
 ---

-Alexander Helleboogh is a softwarewolves organizer who prefers to play the role of business customer.
+Alexander Helleboogh a softwarewolves organizer who prefers to play the role of business customer.
 In daily life, he incarnates as a freelance software architect.
-During nights, he invents juicy stories.
+During the nights, he invents juicy stories and maintains the .Net bot.

-Yo Peeters
+Johan Peeters is our organizer who loves to dive into the coding.
+In daily life, he incarnates as a freelance architect / security expert.
+During the nights, he plays with the code to shape the perfect werewolf and maintains Game Engine and the scala and nodejs bots.

+Nelis Boucké is our organizer who plays with the servers.
+In daily life, he incarnates as a freelance architect.
+During the nights, he maintains the the server park (euh) and maintains the Game Engine and the ruby and java bots.